 New Strategic Plan 2012-2017

 A Legacy of Success.
 For nearly 30 years, Larkin Street Youth Services has built a robust continuum of care to help homeless youth get off the streets.
-As a longstanding pioneer in the field, our achievements are significant; there is no other agency in San Francisco—and few nationwide—to offer a similar breadth of services with comparable results.
+We are a pioneer in our field and our achievements are significant: there is no other agency in San Francisco—and few nationwide—to offer a similar breadth of services with comparable results.
 Innovation has always been a hallmark of our work, and this intensive strategic planning process has revealed that we are now poised to build on our success, deepen our impact, and set a new standard in the field.

 Read more in the Executive Summary of the Five Year Strategic Plan, 2012-2017